MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-openathens-tutorial.md

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you select the OpenAthens tile in the Access Panel, you should get automatically signed-on to your OpenAthens application.
+When you select the **OpenAthens** tile in the Access Panel, you should be automatically signed-on to your OpenAthens application.
 For more information about the Access Panel, see [Introduction to the Access Panel](active-directory-saas-access-panel-introduction.md).

 ## Additional resources